bangadang/stackIT/FS25/Dataengineering.md

 **mechanism**
 - the replica set elects an eligible member with the highest priority value as primary
 - the first member to receive the majority of votes becomes primary
+- all members of a replica set can veto an election, e.g.,
+	- if the member seeking an election is not up-to-date with the most recent operation accessible in the replica set
+	- if the member seeking an election has a lower priority than another member in the set that is also eligible for election
 ### data modification
 **document insertion** into an existing collection.
 If _id is not specified or nonexistent a new entry is created `db.collectionName.save({document})`